kusti8/RPi-chromium/README.md

 ## What is this?
 This is currently a git for various Chromium additions to make it run smoother on the raspberry pi, starting with the youtube local extension.
 It is currently in beta, but getting more stable.

+## Limitations
+Right now, it's bare minimum.
+You can't change the omxplayer options and it only works if installed in the /home/pi directory.
+These are actively being worked on.